attilakoksal/ChessProject/README.md

 What languages/tools/technologies do we plan to use?

 We plan to use C++, an object oriented language, to develop this project.
 We also need a chess rulebook of some form and a game engine to ensure the game is developed properly.
-We are also deciding on how to implement artificial intelligence for playing against the computer, so we are deciding on what Machine learning libraries we might require to implement that part of the project.
+We aim to create an app with a pvp (player vs player) game interface.
 With the current time constraints, we will also try to add additional graphics or sound systems to make game experience more engaging.

 What will be the input/output of our project?